 Accounting Standards Update ("ASU") No. 2011-05, "Comprehensive Income (Topic 220)-Presentation of Comprehensive Income" ("ASU 2011-05") requires comprehensive income to be presented as a single continuous financial statement or in two separate but consecutive statements.
 The option of presenting other comprehensive income in the statement of stockholders' equity was eliminated.
-The Company adopted ASU 2011-05 in the current quarter and chose to present comprehensive income as two separate but consecutive statements.
+The Company adopted ASU 2011-05 in the first quarter of 2012 and chose to present comprehensive income (loss) as two separate but consecutive statements.